Beijing's super commutes reflect a city bulging at the seams

 And there is no immediate relief in sight in a city that has more than 21 million residents and is growing fast.

-Indeed, expansion over the next 15 years will put the Chinese capital at the center of a new mega-city, as it integrates with the port city of Tianjin and neighboring Hebei province, officials say.
+Indeed, expansion over the next 15 years will put the Chinese capital at the centre of a new mega-city, as it integrates with the port city of Tianjin and neighbouring Hebei province, officials say.
 Current estimates of the population in the combined area is around 110 million.

-By the time it is completed, the Beijing-Tianjin-Hebei project will span 212,000 square kilometers (82,000 square miles), or more than twice the size of South Korea.
+By the time it is completed, the Beijing-Tianjin-Hebei project will span 212,000 square kilometres (82,000 square miles), or more than twice the size of South Korea.

 Infrastructure has not yet caught up with the population growth - rail lines and highways are still under construction and road traffic is often gridlocked.